loco/wp-loco/readme.txt

 = Does it support Windows? =

-At the user end, yes you can access the interface on Windows using Internet Explorer.
-But Loco Translate does not support Windows versions of PHP, so if your server running Wordpress has a Windows operating system the back end won’t work.
+You can access the interface on Windows using Internet Explorer, but version 9 or above is recommended.
+Loco Translate does not support Windows versions of PHP, so if your server running Wordpress has a Windows operating system the back end may not work properly.